Graphical law beneath each written natural language

 \begin{section}{Method of study} We take bilingual dictionaries of this six languages say French to English, Khasi to English etc. Then we count the verbs, one by one from the beginning to the end, starting with different letters.
 For the French language, \cite{French}, we have taken verbs marked vt, vi; did not count verbs marked v.r. i.e. starting with se.
 For the Garo language, \cite{Garo}, we have taken simple verbs only into counting, avoided counting verbs like Miksi-mikat daka.
 Moreover, we have counted a verb with different meanings, but the same spelling, only once.
 For the German language, \cite{German}, we have taken only one entry for a verb.
 For the Abor-Miri language, \cite{Abor}, we have counted a verb with various meanings but the same spelling only once.

 For each language, we assort the letters according to their rankings.
 We take natural logarithm of both number of verbs, denoted by $f$ and the respective rank, denoted by $k$. $k$ is a positive integer starting from one.
-Since each language has a letter, number of verbs initiating with it being very close to one or, one, we attach a limiting rank, $k_{lim}$, and a limiting number of verb to each language.
+Since each language has a letter, number of verbs initiating with it being very close to one or, one, we attach a limiting rank, $k_{lim}$ or,$k_{d}$, and a limiting number of verb to each language.
 The limiting rank is just maximum rank (maximum rank plus one) if it is one (close to one) and the limiting number of verb is one.
 As a result both $\frac{lnf}{lnf_{max}}$ and $\frac{lnk}{lnk_{lim}}$ varies from zero to one.
 Then we plot $\frac{lnf}{lnf_{max}}$ against $\frac{lnk}{lnk_{lim}}$.
 We note that the ranking of the letters in a language for the verbs is independent of the ranking for the words used in the first module. \end{section}

 \begin{section}{Results} We describe our results, here, in three consecutive subsections. \begin{subsection}{Verbs} In this first subsection, we plot $\frac{lnf}{lnf_{max}}$ vs $\frac{lnk}{lnk_{lim}}$ for the six languages(\cite{French}-\cite{Abor}) .
 On each plot we superimpose a curve of magnetisation.
-For German and Khasi languages, it is Bragg-Williams line as a comparator.
-For Garo, Bethe-Peierls curve for four neighbour is used as fit curve.
-Bethe-Peierls curve for $\gamma=4.1$ is used for Abor-Miri.
-Bragg-Williams curve in presence of little magnetic field, $c=0.01$, is utilised for matching with French and Hindi languages.
+For German and Khasi languages, it is Bragg-Williams line, BW(c=0), as a comparator.
+For Garo, Bethe-Peierls curve for four neighbour, BP(4,$\beta H=0$) is used as fit curve.
+Bethe-Peierls curve for four neighbours and in presence of little magnetic field, $\beta H=0.04$, BP(4,$\beta H=0.04$) is used for Abor-Miri.
+Bragg-Williams curve in presence of little magnetic field, $c=0.01$, BW(c=0.01), is utilised for matching with French and Hindi languages.

 \end{subsection}

 \begin{subsection}{Khasi language with next-to-maximum} We observe that the Khasi language is not matched with Bragg-Williams line fully in fig.\ref{Verb1}.
 We then ignore the letter with the highest number of verbs and redo the plot, normalising the $lnf$s with next-to-maximum $lnf$, and starting from $k=2$.
 We see, to our surprise, that the resulting points almost fall on the Bragg-Williams line in the absence of magnetic field.